-Can getting better at maths be about feelings not facts?
+Can getting better at maths be about feelings,

 Introducing the Toast Model for growing your maths brain

 Here at Maths on Toast we want everyone to love doing maths.
 But we often get asked what to do when you (parent or child!) get stuck with some maths.
 Actually, most mathematicians are stuck most of the time – it’s how you feel about being stuck that can make all the difference.

 As long as you’re not feeling panicked about it, being stuck is good for your brain.
 One way to think about that is the Toast Zone model.

 You can find out more about how to work with children in the different Zones, and about the research behind the model, below.

 Toasty tips for supporting your children and their feelings in each Zone:

 Activities where children feel confident and are successful but not challenged.

 - Be proud of success – has your child always been able to do this kind of maths?